ferdithedev/OverBlock/README.md

 ## Important!
 - This plugin is still under heavy development so some features aren't working as expected!

+## Gameplay

+For a description of the gameplay see https://ferdithedev.github.io/OverBlock/gameplay.html!

 ## How to use

 ### Setting up